cunybpl/nycet_pnp/src/content/measurement_techniques/water-flow-rate.md

 {{< admonition type="tip" >}}
 If installing the flow meter is not possible, consider using the pump curve method to determine flow rate of the fluid.
 {{< /admonition >}}

-4. Refer to the user manual of the measurement equipment to determine how to install the transducers.

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 2.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 2.
 Insulation is being removed and the piping is exposed.">